vemshari27/me-5920-srihari-vemuru/README.md

 We downloaded lettuce data from [LettuceMOT](https://www.frontiersin.org/journals/plant-science/articles/10.3389/fpls.2022.1047356/full) and [LFSD Dataset](https://ieee-dataport.org/documents/lfsd-dataset).
 It can be downloaded by visiting their websites.
-We have uploaded our entire data in this box link.
+We have uploaded our entire data in this box [link](https://iastate.box.com/s/cpynvlcsrkhvk1nycl1ezc5toa4upwcn).
+A partial version of the data is available in this repo.
+The full data is uploaded in the cybox link above, but it is 32 GB.
+So, it will take some time for the full dataset to be visible.